ioaneomerod/ioaneomerod.github.io/projects/project-2.md

   - Java
   - Binary Search Tree
   - In Order Traversal
-summary: A ICS 211 assigment that helped us learn about binary search trees and the different ways to traverse them.
+summary: An ICS 211 assigment that helped us learn about binary search trees and the different ways to traverse them.
 We had to create a binary search tree of Contacts and have a function traverse the tree in order.
 ---

 <img class="ui medium right floated rounded image" src="../images/vacay-home-page.png">